- Principle of competence competence under the English Arbitration Act

 (c) what matters have been submitted to arbitration in accordance with the arbitration agreement.

-In view of the foregoing, the tribunal would rule on the matter in an award on jurisdiction or deal with the objection in its award on the merits.
+Based on the above, the tribunal would rule on the matter in an award on jurisdiction or deal with the objection in its award on its merits.
 The Arbitration Act contains a clear definition of substantive jurisdiction.
-As it is clear from the wording of the article, parties are free to agree that the tribunal should not be entitled to rule on its own jurisdiction.
+As it is clear from the wording of the article, parties are free to agree that the tribunal should not be entitled to rule on its jurisdiction.
 However, in practice, it rarely happens.

 Objecting to the substantive jurisdiction of the tribunal